 Northern California Days on Market

-❱ The average time it took to sell a home in the Northern California counties in this report was seven days higher than it was in the third quarter of 2021.
+❱ The average time it took to sell a home in the Northern California counties in this report fell by one day compared to the third quarter of 2022.

-❱ During the third quarter, it took an average of 35 days to sell a home, which was 9 more days than in the second quarter of this year.
+❱ In the third quarter, it took an average of 36 days to sell a home, which matched the rate in the second quarter of the year.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.